The Problem with the Minimum Wage

-Some studies have found that raising the MW forces employers to think more strategically about employee scheduling.
+For example, some studies have found that raising the MW forces employers to think more strategically about employee scheduling.
 While they comply with the law and pay more per hour, they cut hours per employee, often just beneath the threshold required to provide benefits.
-In effect, raising the MW left many employees worse off.
+In effect, raising the MW can leave some employees worse off.

 Sure, a modest MW hike might help some people in some circumstances.
-But as the data above suggests, it would do little to address poverty.
-The MW doesn’t alleviate poverty because most people in poverty do not work or work too few hours to benefit, while those that do work are at risk of losing their jobs because of it.
+But as the data above suggests, it may also make many worse off, and would do little to address poverty.
+The MW doesn’t alleviate poverty because most people in poverty do not work or would work too few hours to benefit, ironically, those that do work are at risk of losing their jobs because of it.

-I have previously written how a Negative Income Tax (NIT), a form of UBI that provides an income floor for everyone, might replace most of the existing welfare infrastructure.
-But a properly designed NIT might also eliminate the need to have an MW altogether.
-Unlike the minimum wage an NIT could eliminate poverty because it is targeted in a way that the MW is not.
-It would also eliminate the welfare traps that keep people in poverty.
+I have previously written about how a Negative Income Tax (NIT), a form of UBI that provides an income floor for everyone, might replace most of the existing welfare infrastructure.
+A properly designed NIT, perhaps, might also eliminate the need to have an MW.
+Also, unlike a minimum wage, an NIT could eliminate poverty because it is targeted in a way that the MW is not.

 Now, an NIT would not be without its own issues.
 One concern is that the NIT might be “captured” by businesses in the form of reduced wages.
-But on the flip side, an NIT could actually prop up wages, giving workers more leverage over employers by raising their “reservation wage.”
-With a stable and predictable amount of cash in hand every month, employees would have more bargaining power without the need for unions.
-This may offset any corporate capture.
+On the flip side, an NIT could actually prop up wages, giving workers more leverage over employers by raising their “reservation wage.”
+With a stable and predictable amount of cash in hand every month, employees would have more bargaining power without the need for unions, offsetting corporate capture.

 While an NIT might be a better way of assisting the poor, it’s not enough to dramatically improve people’s livelihoods.
 Instead of focusing solely on wages, it would behoove us to simultaneously address the cost of living.
-For example, zoning reform can drive down housing costs, healthcare reform could make healthcare more affordable, and ISAs could address spiraling tuition costs in higher education.
+For example, I have explored, zoning reform could drive down housing costs, healthcare reform could make healthcare more affordable, and ISAs could help address spiraling higher education costs.

 Unlocking the full productive spirit of the disenfranchised requires more than political soundbites, it requires confronting the deepest demons and powerful interests in society.
 It requires creative thinking and acceptance that while no policy is perfect, some are better than others.